NateWr/restaurant-reservations/lib/simple-admin-pages/README.md

 ```

 ## Changelog

+- 2.0 - 2015-10-28
+	- Allow page capability to be modified after the page class is instantiated

 - 2.0.a.10 - 2015-08-19
 	- Use h1 tags for page titles, in line with WP 4.3 changes